- Backward Linkages (Supplying Extractives)

 - Local Procurement Strategy (Kumtor Gold Company)

-This resource presents the procurement strategy in the Kyrgyz Republic that seeks to create significant economic benefits at the local, ...
+This resource presents the procurement strategy in the Kyrgyz Republic, which seeks to create significant economic benefits at the local, ...

 This resource is intended to be an overall guiding document, pulling together the existing procurement tools, policies, and best practices ...